A heritage trail app for London's iconic Battersea Power Station

-Placemaking has been a core driver for crucial decisions throughout the project, and has played a key role in fostering genuine connections between partners, developers, institutes, residents, neighbours and visitors.
+Placemaking was a core driver for crucial decisions throughout the project, and played a key role in fostering genuine connections between partners, developers, institutes, residents, neighbours and visitors.

-Their team have created an ongoing programme of educational and cultural activities to engage communities, and to support this, they were looking for a digital intervention to reveal the history of the building and place, something that could be enjoyed in the times between programmed events, offering a way to explore the past.
+The team at Battersea Power Station Development Company created an ongoing programme of educational and cultural activities to engage communities.
+To support this, they were looking for a digital intervention to reveal the history of the building and place, something that could be enjoyed in the times between programmed events, offering a way to explore the past.

 This placemaking project benefitted hugely from having all stakeholders involved in the project from the beginning.
 We started by hosting a full day meeting, learning, soaking up information, and getting early buy-in from everyone involved – the Battersea placemaking team, the architects, the content creators and more.

 And by using an agile working process, we were able to adapt quickly as the building project evolved.
 For example, in the early stages of development, we couldn’t access the site at all which made it impossible to get the ‘feel’ for the finished space.
 However, the crew showed us the floor plans and blueprints, and we were able to build a picture of what a visitor would see, and how they could react to the space.

 Then, as the building progressed and we were finally able to walk around and experience what visitors would see, we could challenge some of our preconceptions about the space and build on the tour accordingly.
 Seeing the building in the flesh, although still a building site, gave us a tangible idea of the final structure, plus sparked new ideas for the stories that give the tour its soul.